adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Wizard
 ======

-The wizard can be completed [complete]
-Character name and player name are marked as required [complete] When character name and player name are entered, the required notice is no longer visible [complete] All fields persist
-Alignment auto-completes with OGL data
-Race auto-completes with OGL data
-Class auto-completes with OGL data
-Background auto-completes with OGL data
-All ability scores persist
-All ability scores are shown as required
-When ability scores are entered, the required notice is no longer visible All data completed in the wizard is displayed in the stats and profile modules
+As a player, I must add a character and player name to progress in the character creation wizard [complete] As a player, when I start typing in the alignment field, OGL data auto-completes As a player, when I start typing in the race field, OGL data auto-completes As a player, when I start typing in the class field, OGL data auto-completes As a player, when I starting typing in the background field, OGL data auto-completes As a player, I can add values to all my ability scores As a player, I am required to add values to all ability scores before progressing in the character creation wizard As a player, I can navigate and complete the character creation wizard [complete] As a player, after creating a character via the character creation wizard, I can view all the data entered in the stats and profile modules